hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > To those wire as impostors wholly live.
 >
-> I have known some cases, which at balls occurr'd,
+> I have known some cases, which at balls occurred,
 >
-> The truth of which by many is averr'd,
+> The truth of which by many is averred,
 >
-> How persons have obey'd a widow's call,
+> How persons have obeyed a widow's call,
 >
 > And taken tickets to support her ball;
 >